Universities in Milan - QS Best Student Cities Ranking | Top Universities

 A global trendsetter in the fashion industry and Italy’s leading financial hub, Milan has plenty to offer creative and corporate-minded students alike.

-Of the five ranked universities in Milan featured within the QS World University Rankings® 2023, the Politecnico di Milano is the highest-ranked at 139th in the world.
-It’s also currently the highest-ranked university in Italy.
+Of the universities in Milan featured within the QS World University Rankings, the Politecnico di Milano is arguably the most prestigious.

-Milan’s also been very well received by its students, appearing in the top 50 for both the student mix indicator and the employer activity indicator.
+Milan’s also been very well received by its students, scoring well for both the student mix indicator and the employer activity indicator.
 When asked in our student survey what the best things about Milan are, one respondent said: “the opportunities the city offers, the people, the food, the nightlife and the education.”

 Are you studying in Milan?
 Share your experience.